 Whitewash Wood Pickling Stain

-Now the easy part!
-Apply the whitewash pickling stain over the raw, clean wood table with a staining pad, and wipe back any remaining stain with a soft cloth on the tabletop.
+Now, the easy part!
+Apply the whitewash pickling stain over the raw, clean wood table with a staining pad, and wipe back any remaining stain on the tabletop with a soft cloth.

 You will immediately notice a background of softness on the wood.
-All wood grains will be more pronounced while revealing a beautiful whitewash wood that is stunning.
-If you love a farmhouse-style dining room table with a whitewash wood finish, you’re in the right place.
+All wood grains will be more pronounced while revealing a stunning whitewash wood.
+You’re in the right place if you love a farmhouse-style dining room table with a whitewashed wood finish.

 Chalk Mineral Paint For The Table Legs

-If you’re painting the legs of your table to compliment the whitewash wood finish, be sure to use a stain blocker first before painting.
+If you’re painting the legs of your table to compliment the whitewashed wood finish, be sure to use a stain blocker first before painting.
 Apply 2 coats of BOSS (stain blocker) in clear and allow to dry.
-Next chose your favorite color (for this project, I used Fluff Chalk Mineral Paint) and applied 2-3 coats depending on the coverage needed.
+Next, choose your favorite color (for this project, I used Fluff Chalk Mineral Paint) and apply 2-3 coats depending on the coverage needed.
 Darker woods will require 3 coats when using a lighter paint color.
 Seal with Gator Hide topcoat.

 Look At All That Wood!